The Case for Fundraising Data, and How to Keep It Clean

 Keeping your data clean can be like flossing.
 You know you should do it, but the benefits are not always short term and it can too easily fall to the bottom of your priority list.
 However, keeping your data clean can be so important to your fundraising process over the course of the year that we’re here to make the case that it should be the one New Year’s Resolution that you don’t let go by the wayside.

 Need some motivation?
 Think of it this way:

 - Keeping your data clean will help you prevent embarrassing snafus such as contacting a divorced donor using their former married name, reaching out to a deceased person, or inviting an incorrect foundation staff member or trustee to an event.

-- Keeping your data clean will help you more quickly identify donors who are ready for an ask, for renewal or an increase.
+- Keeping your data clean will streamline the donor research process, helping you more quickly identify donors who are ready for an ask, for renewal or an increase.

 - Keeping your data clean will save you the headache of transferring information from your outgoing development staffer’s brain to your new hire’s notes in the little or no overlap time between the two employees.

 Keeping up with information changes and additions can be time consuming, but we have a few ideas for keeping the process streamlined and your data up to date!